Benjent/albums-to-buy/README.md

 * Fugazi - 13 Songs
 * Fugazi - End Hits
 * Love Battery - Dayglo
+* Meat Puppets - Up On The Sun
 * New Model Army - No Rest For The Wicked
 * New Model Army - The Ghost Of Cain
 * Skin Yard - Skin Yard